tpoisot/ScientificComputingForTheRestOfUs/content/_index.md

 [JuliaBox][jlbox] or a terminal running *Julia* open, and **type** the code.
 It is tempting to copy and paste, but typing the code actually matters.

-Snippets of code that are *important* are on a white background, like so:
+Snippets of code that are *important* are presented this way:

 ~~~ julia
 [rand(i) for i in 1:5]